QubesOS/qubes-doc/introduction/issue-tracking.md

 - `T: enhancement` --- Type: enhancement.
 A new feature that does not yet exist **or** improvement of existing functionality.
 - `T: task` --- Type: task.
 An action item that is neither a bug nor an enhancement.

 Every open issue should have **exactly one** type.
 An open issue should not have more than one type, and it should not lack a type entirely.
 Bug reports are for problems in things that already exist.
 If something doesn't exist yet, but you think it ought to exist, then use `T: enhancement` instead.
-If something already exists, but you think it could be improved in some way, you should again use `T: enhancement`. `T: task` is for issues that fall under under neither `T: bug` nor `T: enhancement`.
+If something already exists, but you think it could be improved in some way, you should again use `T: enhancement`. `T: task` is for issues that fall under neither `T: bug` nor `T: enhancement`.

 #### Priority